See below for a list of all available grants.

 The federal Supplemental Educational Opportunity Grant (SEOG) program is for undergraduates with exceptional financial need.
 Pell Grant recipients with the lowest EFC will be considered first for an SEOG.
 Just like the federal Pell Grant, the SEOG does not have to be repaid.
 Funds for this program are limited.

-The TEACH Grant program is a federal non-need-based grant program that provides up to $3,708 per year to students who are enrolled in an eligible program, maintain a 3.25 GPA, and commit to teach in a high-need field, at a low-income elementary or secondary school, for at least 4 years within 8 years of completing the program for which the TEACH Grant was awarded.
+The TEACH Grant program is a federal non-need-based grant program that provides students who are enrolled in an eligible program, maintain a 3.25 GPA, and commit to teach in a high-need field, at a low-income elementary or secondary school, for at least 4 years within 8 years of completing the program for which the TEACH Grant was awarded.
 If the grant recipient fails to complete the required teaching service, the TEACH Grant is converted to a Federal Direct Unsubsidized Stafford Loan, and interest will be charged from the date of original disbursement.

 Applicants can be any of the following: